floragunncom/search-guard-docs/overview.md

 After the user is verified and roles have been retrieved, Search Guard will **map** the **user and any backend roles** to **Search Guard roles**.

-In some cases you want to map the backend roles 1:1 to Search Guard roles, but more often than not you want to have a differing and roles for granular control over your Elasticsearch installation.
+In some cases you want to map the backend roles 1:1 to Search Guard roles, but more often than not you want to have differing roles for granular control over Elasticsearch.

 ## Permissions